 Home of Hope provides child care on campus for all Home of Hope for children during the day while the mother is completing the program requirements.

 Upon entry into the program, each student is assigned a counselor to provide individual, one-on-one guidance and mentoring determined by that students’ particular needs.
-The proven cure for life-controlling problems is based on the embracing of faith-based principles to spiritually improve the quality of his character.
+The proven cure for life-controlling problems is based on the embracing of faith-based principles to spiritually improve the quality of her character.

 No. Part of the success of the Home of Hope program is offering our students the opportunity to fully focus on their healing for the time they are in the program.

 All inquiries related to the student will be handled by the program director.

 No. The induction fee is a non-refundable fee regardless of the length of time a student remains in the program.